ItsWatchMakerr/splunk_shells_py3/README.md

 TBG Security
 Ryan Hays
+Cole Lucas

 This app is to help with penetration testing and Red Teaming within environments that have a Splunk deployment.

 This app will allow the engineer to spawn a Reverse of Bind Shell from a Splunk server to allow the engineer to interact with the server and expand influence within the environment.

+I upgraded the original project to support python3 for newer splunk versions.
+It is mostly untested, except the rev_shell functionality.

 # Install
 Download the release from https://github.com/TBGSecurity/splunk_shells/archive/1.2.tar.gz